-A: If there is a common complaint people have about wide resistance bands it’s that they tend to curl or roll up.
-Most of the time this happens when the band is wrapped around the thighs during various leg strengthening exercises.
-If the band isn’t perfectly placed or the person’s form is a bit off the band can wind up rolling up the thigh and cause problems.
-As you may have guessed from that description of the problem the best way to prevent this happening is to place the bands correctly and practice good form.
+A: If there is a common complaint people have about wide resistance bands, it’s that they tend to curl or roll up.
+Most of the time, this happens when the band is wrapped around the thighs during leg strengthening exercises.
+If the band isn’t ideally placed or the person’s form is a bit off, the band can wind up rolling up the thigh and cause problems.
+As you may have guessed from that description of the problem, the best way to prevent this happening is to place the bands correctly and practice good form.
 Also, make sure the band you’re using isn’t any wider than it needs to be.

 Q: Will resistance bands help me lose weight?

-A: Any type of vigorous exercise can be helpful in losing weight and keeping it off.
+A: Any type of vigorous exercise can help you lose weight and keep it off.
 But there are certainly some types of exercise that are better for losing weight than others.
-Running and/or walking are two of the best when it comes to burning calories.
+Running and walking are two of the best when it comes to burning calories.
 But resistance training isn’t that far behind.
 Research indicates that 30 minutes of vigorous resistance training can burn as much as 250 calories (19).
 That compares favorably to low-impact aerobics or a stairmaster machine.
 Although it is less than you will burn running.
 Less vigorous resistance training will burn about 120 or so calories every 30 minutes.

 Q: Is there a right and wrong way to clean resistance bands?

 A: Cleaning resistance bands is typically easy to do.
 You simply wipe them down with a clean damp cloth when you’re done and let them dry before putting them away.
 Don’t store them in direct sunlight as this could weaken them.
 And don’t use any harsh chemicals to clean them with either.
 That may undermine the integrity of the material.

 Q: Are resistance bands dangerous?